dunlopdk/comfortblink/README.md

 You must also attach some relays to your stalk wires, so a relay is closed when chosing direction.
 The relays are connected to a ground on the pico and the pins assigned for listenleft and listenright.
 The relays are only to be activated (closed connection), when a direction is chosen.
 One relay per direction.

-Again I am NOT responsible for anything you do to your car, this code is only for your Pico anything beyond the code is not my responsibility.
+I am NOT responsible for anything you do to your car, this code is only for your Pico.

 The following settings can be changed to suit your needs